-Under Development: SAFMC AMENDMENTS AND PROJECTS OVERVIEW Comprehensive ABC Control Rule Amendment Staff Co-Leads: Mike Schmidtke/Mike Errigo In December 2016, the Council directed staff to start work on a plan amendment that would modify the ABC Control Rule to address flexibility allowed under the MSA and revise how uncertainty and risk tolerance are addressed in setting ABCs.
+Comprehensive ABC Control Rule Amendment Staff Co-Leads: Mike Schmidtke/Judd Curtis In December 2016, the Council directed staff to start work on a plan amendment that would modify the ABC Control Rule to address flexibility allowed under the MSA and revise how uncertainty and risk tolerance are addressed in setting ABCs.
 An options paper has been developed considering actions to 1) modify the ABC Control Rule, 2) specify an approach for determining the acceptable risk of overfishing, 3) specify an approach for determining the probability of rebuilding success for overfished stocks, 4) allow phase-in of ABC changes, and 5) allow carry-over of unused portions of the annual catch limit.
 An IPT was formed to develop actions and alternatives, and the SSC and Council have regularly reviewed progress and provided guidance during 2017 and 2018.
 Scoping was held in January 2019 and comments reviewed in March 2019.
 The Council discussed this amendment at its December 2020 and March 2021 meetings and provided guidance to staff.
-The SSC will review topics related to this amendment at their April 2021 meeting and provide recommendations to the Council.
+The SSC reviewed topics related to this amendment at their October 2020 and April 2021 meetings and provide recommendations to the Council.
 The Council reviewed part of the actions and alternatives language in March 2021.
-In June 2021, the Council will receive additional comments from the SSC, review the remainder of the actions and alternatives language, and provide further guidance for development of the draft amendment.
+In September 2021, the Council will receive additional comments from the SSC, review the remainder of the actions and alternatives language in March 2021.
+In september 2021, the Council will receive additional comments from the SSC, review the remainder of the actions and alternatives language in March 2021.
 Standardized Bycatch Reporting Methodology Staff lead: Mike Schmidtke Under 82 FR 6317, the Magnuson-Stevens Act (MSA) provides guidance on its requirement for federal FMPs to include a standardized bycatch reporting methodology (SBRM).
 The Final Rule also requires that SBRMs be reviewed and found in compliance by 2022: within 5 years of the effective date of 2017.
 Council FMPs already include SBRMs, so these are being reviewed by an IPT to determine whether they are in compliance with MSA requirements and if any actions are necessary to bring SBRMs into compliance.
-A report reviewing all Council FMPs is expected to be reviewed by the SSC in April 2021.
-The SERO has indicated that the report and their findings will be presented to the Council in September 2021.
+A report reviewing all Council FMPs is expected to be reviewed by the SSC in Fall 2021.
+The SERO has indicated that the report and their findings will be presented to the Council in December 2021.
 At that time, SERO will inform the Council on the actions it needs to take to comply with the SBRM provisions, and the Council will consider the appropriate mechanisms to make those changes.
 Commercial Logbook Amendment Staff lead: TBD Currently, logbook reports from commercial fishermen are submitted on paper forms.
-Fishermen have asked that the Council consider actions to allow electronic reporting of the required logbook information.
+Fishermen have asked that the Council consider actions to allow electronic reporting of the required logbook SAFMC AMENDMENTS AND PROJECTS June 2021 OVERVIEW information.
 The Council supported SEFSC developing a voluntary electronic logbook reporting system and making it available to fishermen as a way of piloting the program prior to taking formal action.
 The Council has received updates on the SEFSC effort at each Council meeting since 2013.
 As of April 2016, voluntary reports could be provided, in some instances, through the ACCSP SAFIS system and available to the SEFSC.
 The SEFSC has worked since then to revise and improve the system.
-Planned or Postponed: Back to top Other Work Items Recently Submitted or Implemented:
+Planned or Postponed:

+Back to top

+Other Work Items

+Recently Submitted or Implemented: